Skip to content

 How Katherine Heigl views beauty and others’ opinions today

-Today, the 46-year-old, who found success in her early 20s with the youth series “Roswell,” sees beauty and exercise differently.
+Today, the 46-year-old, who found success in her early 20s with the teen series “Roswell,” sees beauty and exercise differently.
 But it was a long journey to get there.

 “It was always easy to let other people’s opinions and ideas about who I am or should be influence my own feelings about myself.
-I’ve spent my whole life trying to be overly perfect–and have always failed because no one is perfect,” Heigl revealed.
-“As I got older, I tried to find a way to forgive myself for my mistakes and not impose unrealistic expectations on myself anymore–because that really affects self-esteem.”
+I’ve spent my whole life trying to be overly perfect—and have always failed because no one is perfect,” Heigl revealed.
+“As I’ve gotten older, I’ve tried to find a way to forgive myself for my mistakes and not impose unrealistic expectations on myself anymore—because that really affects self-esteem.”

 Her new relationship with exercise

-After many years of fighting against her body rather than with it, and always associating training with this unpleasant scenario, Heigl has found a new, healthy relationship with her body and, consequently, with exercise.
+After many years of battling against her body rather than working with it, and always associating exercise with this unpleasant scenario, Heigl has found a new, healthy relationship with her body and, consequently, with exercise.
 “I probably saw something on TikTok about the feel-good hormones released during exercise and thought: ‘Okay, that’s why I’m doing it.’
 It has really improved my mental health.
 It sets me up for the day and makes me feel much more relaxed.”

 Katherine Heigl wants to pass this perspective on exercise to her two teenage daughters, Naleigh (16) and Adalaide (13).
 “I’m trying to explain to my girls: ‘Don’t do it to change your body or fight against it.
 Do it to feel good emotionally.'”
 She hopes for her children “to develop a strong, independent sense of self-worth that doesn’t depend on what others think of them.
 And, of course, that they can forgive themselves when they fail—because they will.”